12 Animals That Go Through Metamorphosis

 The nymph can undergo up to seven molts, although she never does it alone.
 Adult employees give them things to gnaw on so they can shed their skin.

-Some species, such as the dry-wood or damp-wood termite, can molt on their own.
+Some species, such as the dry-wood or damp-wood termite, can molt independently.

 The animals that go through metamorphosis population are consistent with their pheromones and food supplies, and the colony’s castes start to form during the worker instar.